pashtari/factorizer/README.md

 cd ./bin
 python train.py --config configs/brats/config_brats_fold0_swin-factorizer.yaml
 ```
-The model checkpoints will then be saved in `./bin/logs/brats/fold0/swin-factorizer/version_0/checkpoints`.
+The model checkpoints will then be saved in `./bin/logs/brats/fold0/swin-factorizer/version_0/checkpoints`, which is specified in the config file.

 ## Validation